 - peacock spot (Spiloceae) which causes sooty spots and yellowing of leaves, later resulting in leaf drop and death of shoots;

-- various soilborne diseases (Phytophthora, Verticillium etc.) which cause damage to the roots and can lead to death of trees
+- various soilborne diseases (Phytophthora, Verticillium etc.) which cause damage to the roots and can lead to the death of trees

 These diseases are controlled by integrated management practices.

-Fruit which is intended for green processing is picked at the stage when they have turned from bright green to yellow green and the first fruit show a light pink or purple blush.
+Fruit which is intended for green processing is picked at the stage when they have turned from bright green to yellow-green and the first fruit show a light pink or purple blush.
 Only that fruit which is of the required size is harvested while the rest are left for later picking.